Lanham Act: Jurisprudence

 In 2014, the U.S. Supreme Court ruled in POM Wonderful LLC v.
 Coca-Cola Co. that the Act complemented the Food, Drug, and Cosmetic Act, allowing a company to sue for infringement by way of civil action.

-In 2017 Matal v.
-Tam, the Supreme Court ruled that a provision in of the Act, denying registration to any trademarks seen as disparaging an individual or group, was an unconstitutional restriction of applicants' freedom of speech.
+In Matal v.
+Tam (2017), the Supreme Court ruled that a provision in of the Act, denying registration to any trademarks seen as disparaging an individual or group, was an unconstitutional restriction of applicants' freedom of speech.

-In 2019 Iancu v.
-Brunetti, the Supreme Court ruled that a provision in of the Act, denying registration to any trademarks seen as consisting of immoral or scandalous matter, was an unconstitutional restriction of applicants' freedom of speech.
+In Iancu v.
+Brunetti (2019), the Supreme Court ruled that a provision in of the Act, denying registration to any trademarks seen as consisting of immoral or scandalous matter, was an unconstitutional restriction of applicants' freedom of speech.

 Divisions

-In the United States Code, the Act has been divided into four subchapters:
+In Title 15 of the United States Code, the Act has been divided into four subchapters: